euphwes/cubers.io/README.md

 ### Competition leaderboards

-For every competition hosted in cubers.io (including the active one), you can view an overall list of user results and rankings, broken down by event:
+For every competition hosted on cubers.io (including the active one), you can view an overall list of user results and rankings, broken down by event:

 ![competition leaderboard](https://i.imgur.com/DgtOO2B.png)